aclozanohuang/mtLMMreg/README.md

 ## Examples

-Examples are provided in the notebook demo-mtlmmreg.
+Examples are provided in the notebook demo-mtlmm-reg.